TiPatCodes/Round_Ribbon_Scheduler/README.md

 arm-none-eabi-nm.exe <name_of_elf_file>

+- if you want to reun the objdump on elf file arm-none-eabi-objdump.exe  -h <name_of_elf_file>

 - Open OCD :  Host application for programming and debugging the target

 - St link driver - A usb driver for host to connect st link debugger hardware as device on PC's USB port.

 - Debugger adapter / programming adapter  - Protocol conversion from host interface protocal ( USB)  --  to -- target interface protocol ( SWD / JTAG etc )